Our Vegan Guide to Hanoi was put together during a trip to the Vietnamese capital in September 2017.

 66B Tran Hung Dao

-This is closed at the weekend meaning we didn’t get to try their Bahn Mi Chay which is a real shame as our friends from Seeking Skies highly recommended them.
+Argh!
+This place is closed at the weekend meaning which meant we didn’t get to try their legendary Banh Mi Chay.
+This was a real shame for us as our friends Tom and Amy from Seeking Skies highly recommended them; they have excellent taste in food so we’re happy to pass on their recommendations.

 Vegan Guide to Hanoi – West Lake